ethancollins0/mod-4-frontend/README.md

 ![delete](https://github.com/ethancollins0/mod-4-backend/blob/master/GitFiles/deleting.gif)

-To be able to communicate surveys which need to be completed, a user can select properties and employees, and email a list of properties to that employee's email address.
+Finally, to be able to communicate surveys which need to be completed, a user can select properties and employees, and email a list of properties to that employee's email address.

 ![email](https://github.com/ethancollins0/mod-4-backend/blob/master/GitFiles/email.gif)